-Demographic dividends: When fertility rates fall, the immediate effect is that the ratio of young dependent individuals to the working-age population starts to decrease.
-This opens the window for a "demographic dividend" (Bloom and Williamson, 1998; Bloom et al., 2003; Lee and Mason, 2010; Ashraf et al., 2013; Mason et al., 2016), where, for a certain duration, the support ratio increases, which allows for an increase in per capita GDP.
-The gradual ageing and retirement of workers translates into a subsequent decline of the support ratio, implying that the boost to per capita GDP is not a permanent long-run driver.
-This notwithstanding, a more permanent dividend can be reaped if the additional resources that become available during the demographic window of opportunity are invested in growth-promoting areas.
+When fertility rates fall, the immediate effect is that the ratio of young dependent individuals to the working-age population starts to decrease.
+This opens the window for a demographic dividend (Bloom & Williamson 1998, Bloom et al. 2003), whereby, for a certain duration, the support ratio increases, which allows for an increase in per capita GDP.
+The gradual aging and retirement of workers translate into a subsequent decline of the support ratio, implying that the boost to per capita GDP is not permanent.
+This notwithstanding, a more permanent dividend can be reaped if the additional resources that become available during the demographic window of opportunity are invested in growth-promoting activities.

-In addition, as Mason and Lee (2006) argue, a second demographic dividend becomes available to the extent that individuals or the state on their behalf increase savings to finance old-age support when fewer children or workers, more generally, are available.
-These savings would either boost investment in the domestic capital stock or generate claims on foreign production, e.g., in countries with higher fertility (Krueger and Ludwig, 2007).
-In simulation exercises, Lee and Mason (2010), Ashraf et al. (2013), and Mason et al. (2016) study the impacts of an exogenous fertility transition on GDP growth in various country settings.
-Their findings suggest that if the demographic dividends are strategically re-invested (e.g., in education, population health, research and development etc.), strong positive knock-on effects on economic growth can be expected (Bloom et al., 2017), which has been observed in many East Asian countries (Bloom and Finlay, 2009).
+In addition, as Mason & Lee (2006) argue, a second demographic dividend becomes available to the extent that individuals, or the state on their behalf, increase savings to finance old-age support when fewer children or workers, more generally, are available.
+These savings would either boost investment in the domestic capital stock or generate claims on foreign production, for example, in countries with higher fertility (Krueger & Ludwig 2007).
+In simulation exercises, Lee & Mason (2010), Ashraf et al. (2013), and Mason et al. (2016) study the impacts of an exogenous fertility transition on GDP growth in various country settings.
+Their findings suggest that if the demographic dividends are strategically reinvested (e.g., in education, population health, R&D, etc.), strong positive knock-on effects on economic growth can be expected (Bloom et al. 2017), as observed in many East Asian countries (Bloom & Finlay 2009).